Constructing smooth and fully faithful tropicalizations for Mumford curves: Only Mumford curves admit smooth tropicalizations

 In the following, we view $\Ktilde$ as a non-archimedean field, carrying the trivial absolute value.

 \begin{satz} Let $T$ be an algebraic torus over $\Ktilde$.
 Let $U \subset T$ be a closed curve.
-If $\Trop(U)$ is smooth then $U$ is smooth and rational. \end{satz} \begin{proof} The case where $\Trop(U)$ spans $\Trop(T)$ follows from \cite[Proposition 4.2]{KatzPayne}.
+If $\Trop(U)$ is smooth then $U$ is smooth and rational. \end{satz} \begin{proof} In the case where $\Trop(U)$ spans $\Trop(T)$, it follows from \cite[Proposition 4.2]{KatzPayne} that the closure of $U$ in $\mathbb{P}^n$ is a one-dimensional linear space.
+Thus $U$ is a smooth rational curve.
 We reduce to this case: Let $V$ be the vector subspace of $\Trop(T)$ that is spanned by $\Trop(U)$.
 Since $V$ is a rational subspace, there exists a subtorus $T'$ of $T$ such that $\Trop(T') = V$.
 Now replacing $U$ by the translate from Proposition \ref{prop translate contained} and applying Katz's and Payne's result to $U$ and $T'$ proves the theorem. \end{proof}

 \begin{kor} If $\Trop(X)$ is smooth, then $\inn_w(X)$ is a smooth rational curve for all $w \in \Trop(X) \cap N_\Lambda$. \end{kor} \begin{proof} Let $w \in \Trop(X) \cap N_{\Lambda}$.
 Then $\inn_w(X)$ is a closed subvariety of a torus $T_{\Ktilde}$ over $\Ktilde$.
 Denote by $\Trop(\inn_w(X))$ its tropicalization.
 Then the local cone at $w$ in $\Trop(X)$ equals $\Trop(\inn_w(X))$ by \cite[10.15]{Gubler2}.
 Thus $\inn_w(X)$ is a smooth rational curve by Theorem \ref{duck theorem}. \end{proof}